gletort/PhysiBoSS/README.md

 ~~~

 ### Running one simulation
-To run a simulation, you need (at least) a XML parameter file indicating the conditions of the simulation, and the networks file (you can find some on [MaBoSS website](http://maboss.curie.fr)).
+To run a simulation, you need (at least) a XML parameter file indicating the conditions of the simulation, and the networks file (you can find some on [MaBoSS website](http://maboss.curie.fr) and on our <a href="https://github.com/ArnauMontagud/Logical_modelling_pipeline">logical modelling pipeline repository</a>).
 Other options are possible, cf the code-documentation or this repository wiki for more informations.

 Example of a parameter file (with only few parameters shown):